Klimaatlas/KAPy/README.md

 # KAPy - *Klimaatlases* in Python

-KAPy is to create an open-source and flexible framework that can be used to generate climate indicators anywhere in the world, working from both CMIP and CORDEX datasets.
+KAPy is an open-source and flexible framework that can be used to generate climate indicators anywhere in the world, working from both CMIP and CORDEX datasets.
 KAPy is a ground-up python-based rethink of the pipeline originally developed to power the Danish Meterological Institute's *Klimaatlas* climate service.

 ## Getting started